Are pets allowed at Pend Oreille Shores Resort?

 Boats and Watercraft

 Each unit gets one boat slip for FREE during your stay.
 You can launch next door at the marina (please check with them first!) and you can store your boat trailer across the highway in the Resort’s parking lot designated for that purpose.
 If you are from out of state, you will have to purchase an Invasive Species sticker.
-We have those here at the resort for your convenience.
 Click to access the Idaho Boating Laws.

 We do not reserve boat slips in advance.
 Just let the staff know at check-in that you have a boat; they will have you pick out a boat slip and give you an “occupied” tag to use during your stay.